sbgn/sbgn/docs/learningsbgn.md

 -----

-For questions and comments please contact the SBGN editors team at
+For questions and comments please contact the SBGN editors at
 [sbgn-editors@googlegroups.com](mailto:sbgn-editors@googlegroups.com)